mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

    payload packet.
 The values for the different protocols are defined as "ETHER TYPES" in {{IANA-ETHER-TYPES}}.
 A QUIC tunnel that receives a Protocol Type representing an unsupported protocol that is not supported MAY drop the associated Packet.
+QUIC tunnel endpoints willing to exchange Ethernet frames can use the value 0x6558 for {{?Transparent-Ethernet-Bridging=RFC1701}}.

 * Packet Tag: An opaque 16-bit value.
 The QUIC tunnel application is free to decide its semantic value.
 For instance, a QUIC tunnel endpoint MAY encode